The Gift of Letting Go of Perfectionism

 When I think about the three wise men from afar bringing frankincense, myrrh, and gold to a baby, I relax in the midst of the hubbub and remember why I am giving the gift and why the recipient is important to me.
 Then, the pull toward perfectionism lessens and choosing gifts becomes less burdensome.

 How about you?
 Do you experience stress when you try to choose gifts for others?
 If the gift isn’t “just right,” do you trust that it will still be appreciated?
 How could you give the people you care about the gift of your time?
-Are you willing to give yourself the gift of letting go of perfectionism?
+As you take a journey of transformation and change the story that you have been living according to, are you willing to give yourself the gift of letting go of perfectionism?